 Google Scholar Link

-For the past 6 years, I am involved in teaching medical acoustics to Master students With Prof. Michel Versluis.
-I have also supervised several bachelor thesis and over 10 master thesis students.
+For the past 6 years, I am involved in teaching medical acoustics to master students with Prof. Michel Versluis.
+I have also supervised several bachelor thesis students and 9 master thesis students.

 Affiliated Study Programmes